7 Ways to Celebrate the 4th of July

 Family Fun

-Cheer on the West Virginia Black Bears as they take on the Frederick Keys on July 4 at 7:05pm at the Monongalia County Ballpark.
+Cheer on the West Virginia Black Bears as they take on the Mahoning Valley Scrappers on July 3 at 7:0o p.m. at the Monongalia County Ballpark.

 Head to the Terra Alta, WV Community Park for the Old Fashioned 4th of July in the Park, hosted by Terra Alta’s Volunteer Fire Department.
 Come celebrate with crafters, food vendors, handmade items, and bounce houses!

-Join Mylan Park for fun, food, giveaways and games!
+Join Mylan Park for fun, food, giveaways, and games!
 Head over to the area between the Mon County Center and the Hazel & J.W.
-Ruby Community Center on July 2 for their Freedom Day event.
-They will be offering a variety of different activities including bounce houses, petting zoos, emergency vehicle show, and so much more!
+Ruby Community Center on July 1 for their Freedom Day event.
+They will be offering a variety of different performances, roller skating, sports, touch a truck emergency vehicle show, and more!
 Looking to continue the fun?
-Stick around for an American Legion Baseball game taking place at Anker Field complex, or cool off with half-price swimming & splashing at The Aquatic Center and Splash Pad and enjoy a post-swim showing among the mountains of Captain America: Civil War.
+Stick around yo cool off with half-price swimming & splashing at The Aquatic Center and Splash Pad!

 Keep checking back for additional events and activities as we get closer to the 4th of July!